TCGV/blog/_posts/2023-04-10-the-burden-of-complexity.md

 It's worth pointing out that if the free capacity of a team is narrow, meaning if the proportion of effort allocated towards managing the complexity burden is already too high, the team will find itself in a situation where continuing to innovate may be too risky.
 The wise decision then will be to prioritize paying off technical debt and investing in tasks that mitigate risk.

-Finally, a project is a dynamic endeavor, and a team may find itself in the "degradation" zone in one sprint and in the "improvement" zone in the next.
-What matters most is to be aware of the current context and plan next steps while viewing the bigger picture.
+Finally, a project is a dynamic endeavor, and a team may find itself in the "degradation" zone in one sprint and in the "improvement" zone in the next, and that's fine.
+What matters most is to be aware of the current context and plan next steps preemptively, aiming to maintain the complexity burden at a healty level.

 ---